How To Monetize A Website Using Only Banner Ads

 I thought it would be helpful to put something a little more comprehensive together for digital publishers and website owners that seriously want to know if they can generate 100% of their revenue from banner ads (aka displays ads, programmatic ads, native ads, etc.).

-How much do websites make from ads?
+How much do ads on websites pay?

 It depends… on an almost innumerable amount of factors.
 However, if you really want to know if there are websites/digital publishers who generate 100% of their revenue this way the answer is: yes.
 A lot of them do.